SBNSoftware/sbncode/sbnanalysis/ana/README.md

 ## util

 Helper classes to hold
-- PID functionality
+- RecoUtils from LArSoft
-- General analysis helper functions
+- Analysis-based functions

+## selection

+This holds the bulk of the code for the topological selection as it exists currently (Sept.
+2019)
-- Other useful functionality for high-level analyses
+- See selection/README.md for details

 ## ana/SelectionAnalysis